 This habitat diversity and proximity to the largest river in North America makes Meeman Station an ideal location for research in both terrestrial and aquatic ecology.
 Moreover, being only 23 miles from the main campus and having both classroom and dormitory facilities, Meeman is able to provide students with a wealth of hands-on learning experiences in field course offered during regular semesters and summer sessions.

-Visit their Edward J. Meeman Biological Station for more information.
+Visit their Edward J. Meeman Biological Station website for more information.

 Integrated Microscopy Center